For me, street photography is all about traveling light, and I get really want to be walking the streets with a big bag full of lenses.

-But what I will say about it is this lens actually made me want to go out and take photos, which I can’t say for many other lenses I’ve ever used.
+But I will say that this lens actually made me want to go out and take photos, which I can’t say for many other lenses I’ve ever used.

-When I first bought this lens, I put it on the camera straightaway when I walked out of the shop, and this is the first photo I took.
+When I first bought this lens, I put it on the camera straightaway when I walked out of the shop, which is the first photo I took.
 It made me think; this is definitely a street photography lens.

-56-millimeter F 1.2 is basically 85-millimeter equivalent, giving you that nice telephoto portrait kind of field of view, which I find amazing for street photography.
+56-millimeter F 1.2 is basically 85-millimeter equivalent, giving you that nice telephoto portrait kind of field of view, which I find excellent for street photography.

-It’s well known to be a slow lens because it’s quite bulky and big.
+It’s well known to be a slow lens because it’s pretty bulky and big.